MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/inter-partition-communication.md

 Connections are allocated from the sender’s memory pool.
 When a connection is created, it must be associated with a valid port.
 This binding creates a simple, one-way communication channel.
 If a port is subsequently deleted, its connection, while it remains, becomes useless.

-## SynIC MSRs
+## SynIC Registers

-In addition to the memory-mapped registers defined for a local APIC, the following model-specific registers (MSRs) are defined in the SynIC.
 Each virtual processor has its own copy of these registers, so they can be programmed independently.

+On x64 platforms, these registers are accessed as model-specific registers (MSRs) using RDMSR and WRMSR instructions:

 | MSR Address             | Register Name         | Function                             |
 |-------------------------|-----------------------|--------------------------------------|